michachan/michachan/README.md

 ### Hi there 👋 I'm Michael!

-- 🔭 I’m currently working on making the most of my time with my cohort
+- 🔭 I’m currently working on finding the best balance between learning and resting
-- 🌱 I’m currently learning React Native, GraphQL, Socket.io, and Apollo
+- 🌱 I’m currently learning TypeScript and Next.JS
 - 🤔 I’m looking for SWE opportunities in the Bay Area
-- 💬 Ask me about how my Hack Reactor experience has been
+- 💬 Ask me about my experience with Hack Reactor :)
-- 📫 How to reach me: mhcchan@ucdavis.edu
+- 📫 How to reach me: michael@mchan.me
 - 😄 Pronouns: he/him/his
 - ⚡ I'll be completing Hack Reactor on Sept.
-10 :)
+10!